Harlaxton Manor

 Harlaxton Manor is a Victorian country house in Harlaxton, Lincolnshire, England.
-It was built for Gregory Gregory, a local squire and businessman.
+The house was built for Gregory Gregory, a local squire and businessman.
 Gregory employed two of the leading architects of Victorian England, Anthony Salvin and William Burn and consulted a third, Edward Blore, during its construction.
 Its architecture, which combines elements of Jacobean and Elizabethan styles with Baroque decoration, makes it unique among England's Jacobethan houses.
 Harlaxton is a Grade I listed building on the National Heritage List for England, and many other structures on the estate are also listed.
 The surrounding park and gardens are listed Grade II* on the Register of Historic Parks and Gardens.
 It is now the British campus of the University of Evansville.

 History

 Harlaxton is first recorded in the Domesday Book as Harleston.
 The current mansion is the second Harlaxton Manor.
 The first was built on a different site during the 14th century and was used as a hunting lodge by John of Gaunt.
 By 1619, Sir Daniel de Ligne purchased the manor.
 The original house was deserted after 1780; it was inherited by Gregory Gregory, and was torn down in 1857.